MugheesAli1/Self-Adaptation-in-Smartphone-Applications/README.md

 Self-Adaptation in Smartphone Applications Research Article:

-Two files related to research atticle.Self-Adaptation in Smartphone Applications Research Article:
+Two files related to research atticle.
+Self-Adaptation in Smartphone Applications Research Article:

 Two files related to the research article named "Appendix A Table" and "SWOT Analysis Table".